unsf5294/imdb-rating-predictor/README.md

 ### Report located at 'COMP30027_2024_asst2_report.pdf'

 ##### This project contains various classification machine learning algorithm to predict the rating of IMDB movie.
+##### for all random seed required for models in this subject, random state is set to 715.